Canadian Merger Arbitrage: BCE Acquires Manitoba Telecom Services

 Canadian tax on consideration

-The companies did provide neither tax advice nor opinion for shareholders, who are not resident in Canada initially.
-In the circular they write: "It is anticipated that information about United States tax consequences, which are not currently determinable, will be provided prior to the Election Deadline."
-MTS will provide at least four business days' notice of the election deadline and the election deadline is planned to be three business days before the closing of the deal.
-This would leave me some room to sell the stock, if the tax consequences are reported to be negative.
+The companies provided neither tax advice nor opinion for shareholders who are not resident in Canada initially.
+In the circular, they write: "It is anticipated that information about United States tax consequences, which are not currently determinable, will be provided prior to the Election Deadline."
+MTS will provide at least four business days' notice of the election deadline, and the election deadline is planned to be three business days before the closing of the deal.
+This would leave me some room to sell the stock if the tax consequences are reported to be negative.
 MTS has given some examples for Canadian shareholders here.
-Some US federal income tax consequences according to MTS can be found here.
-If part of the payment would be deemed to be a dividend there would possibly be Canadian withholding tax subtracted for foreign holders, as far as I know.
+Some US federal income tax consequences, according to MTS, can be found here.
+If part of the payment would be deemed to be a dividend, there would possibly be Canadian withholding tax subtracted for foreign holders, as far as I know.
 I am no tax expert, but this happened to me in the past and lowered my return.
-To avoid this I would sell my prior to closing, unless I have more information until then.
+To avoid this, I would sell my holding prior to closing, unless I have more information until then.

 Conclusion

-I for one think the deal is attractive.
+I, for one, think the deal is attractive.
 All tables are plain text, so you can copy and re-calculate with your assumptions easily.

 Of course, there is the possibility of the deal not going through.
-To be extra conservative I did not include the reverse break fee into my undisturbed price for the downside calculation.
-An annualized return above 32% is attractive and in absolute terms there is not much deal specific risk to the downside.
-This is a pretty safe merger arbitrage opportunity, in terms of risking permanent impairment of capital.
+To be extra conservative, I did not include the reverse break fee into my undisturbed price for the downside calculation.
+An annualized return above 32% is attractive, and in absolute terms, there is not much deal specific risk to the downside.
+This is a pretty safe merger arbitrage opportunity in terms of risking permanent impairment of capital.
 The return is uncorrelated to the market, when fully hedged.
 This can be a good diversification.
-On the other hand one can also just go long MTS with the expectation the deal will close soon.
+On the other hand, one can also just go long MTS with the expectation the deal will close soon.

 Disclosure: I am/we are long TSE:MBT.